 - Post good quality content consistently

-Follow the 80/20 rule: 80% of posts should be about the local area and only 20% of should be about the hotel itself.
-Use Facebook Insights to see the type of content your fans enjoy, and post between three and 10 times per week.
+Follow the 80/20 rule: 80% of posts should be about the local area and only 20% should be about the hotel itself.
+Use Facebook Insights to see the type of content your fans enjoy, and aim to post between 3-10 times per week.

 - Cross promote your page on other social networks

 If you have Instagram, Twitter, Pinterest or other social media accounts for your hotel, post a frequent call-to-action for those users to jump across and like your Facebook page as well.